-DC Public Library is celebrating your Go-Go story during Go-Go Preservation Week.
+Keep the Beat with DC Public Library this Go-Go Preservation Week!
 Preserving Go-Go is special because we have an opportunity to capture and share the story behind the iconic beat that can be heard blasting from car windows, on the corner of 7th and Florida, or on the dance floor of Aqua.
 The history of Go-Go is ongoing, as the beat evolves, so does its story and you play a key role.
-Every time you attend a show, buy a record, snag a poster or meet one of your Go-Go idols, you are a part of Go-Go's story.
+Every time you attend a show, buy a record, snag a poster or meet one of your Go-Go idols, you are a part of Go-Go's story and you help keep the beat alive.

 About the Go-Go Archive